 But how do you know who to trust?

-With CBD companies marketing their product as some type of miracle cure-all, and scientific research being only limited to a few countries due to issues around legality, finding the objective, scientific facts around CBD and its benefits can be challenging.
+With some CBD companies marketing their product as some miracle cure-all, and scientific research being only limited to a few countries due to issues around legality, finding the objective, scientific facts around CBD and its benefits can be challenging.

 If this is something you’ve been interested to learn more about but haven’t been sure where to look, you’ve landed in the right place!

-We’re going to start with the basics and take you right through the science of CBD to answer the following questions, and more:
+We’re going to start with the basics and take you right through the science of CBD and other cannabinoids to answer the following questions, and more:

-We will also breakdown how the endocannabinoid system works, what to look for in a high-quality natural CBD oil, and how best to take CBD oil for the best results.
+We will also breakdown how the endocannabinoid (your own internal cannabinoid) system works, what to look for in a high-quality natural CBD oil, and the optimal way to take CBD oil for the best results.

 Everything will be backed up with links to scientific studies, so if you want to read further into anything specific, please feel free to follow the included links.